Tessa’s Recipe Rundown

 Can I Use Almond Butter Instead?

-We haven’t tested this Christmas Cookie Bars recipe using almond butter, but a 1:1 ratio swap worked perfectly with my Peanut Butter Cookies, so feel free to experiment here!
-You can also substitute the peanut butter M&Ms and PB chips with almond M&Ms if needed.
-White chocolate chips, toffee bits, or butterscotch chips could be a fun addition, too!
+We haven’t tested these Cookie Bars using almond butter, but a 1:1 ratio swap worked perfectly with my Peanut Butter Cookies, so feel free to experiment here!
+Substitute the peanut butter M&Ms and PB chips with almond M&Ms – or white chocolate chips, toffee bits, or butterscotch chips could be fun, too!

 Where to Find Holiday Peanut Butter M&Ms?